 SECTION 300.650 PERSONNEL POLICIES

 Section 300.650 Personnel Policies

 a) Each facility shall develop and maintain written personnel policies that are followed in the operation of the facility.
-These policies shall include, at a minimum, each of the requirements of this Section.
+These policies shall include, at a minimum, each of the following requirements.

 b) Employee Records

 1) Employment application forms shall be completed for each employee and kept on file in the facility.
 Completed forms shall be available to Department personnel for review.